 Microsoft Office Access

-Office Access 2013 makes it easier to create web-based applications and features a significant change to the web model of Access 2010 by incorporating a new design utilizing SharePoint as a front-end host and moving the back end to SQL Server and Microsoft Azure SQL Database.
+Office Access 2013 makes it easier to create web-based applications and features a significant change to the web model of Access 2010 by incorporating a design utilizing SharePoint as a front-end host and moving the back end to SQL Server and Microsoft Azure SQL Database.
 This improves performance, security and availability and simplifies management for applications based on Access Web App.
-You have the choice of running Access 2013 on premises along SQL Server and SharePoint Server with Access Services, or you can move to the cloud and subscribe to Microsoft Office 365 and SharePoint Online.
+You have the choice of running Access 2013 on premises along with SQL Server and SharePoint Server with Access Services, or you can move to the cloud and subscribe to Microsoft 365 and SharePoint Online.
 (Learn about Progent's Microsoft Azure planning and cloud integration consulting services.)
-In the case of an on-premises deployment, you can use the familiar desktop for Access based on the traditional Jet database, the new web model with SharePoint and SQL Server, or create a hybrid environment that combines both models.
-If you use Access 2013 Web App you can communicate with the SQL Server database and use tools like SQL Server Reporting Services (SSRS), Office Excel, Power View, and Crystal Reports for business intelligence reporting.
+In the case of an on-premises deployment, you can use the familiar desktop for Access based on the traditional Jet database, the web model with SharePoint and SQL Server, or create a hybrid environment that combines both models.
+If you use Access 2013 Web App, you can communicate with the SQL Server database and use tools like SQL Server Reporting Services (SSRS), Office Excel, Power View, and Crystal Reports for business intelligence reporting.

-Office Access 2010 was a dramatic upgrade to the Office Access platform, making it easier to create databases, offering advanced tools for building forms and reports, introducing a more Windows-like user interface, supporting the design of codeless apps, and facilitating web publishing.
+Legacy Office Access 2010 was a dramatic upgrade to the Office Access platform, making it easier to create databases, offering advanced tools for building forms and reports, introducing a more Windows-like user interface, supporting the design of codeless apps, and facilitating web publishing.
 To enable fast app development, Access 2010 introduced an array of integrated or add-in templates that provided the basic tables, forms, reports, queries, macros, and relationships needed to build viable apps.
 Areas covered by these templates include asset management, training, finance, inventory, non-profit, sales and marketing, plus time and billing.
 The databases built with Office Access 2010 templates are easy to tailor to the specific needs of an organization.
 Office Access 2010 also includes modules within Application Parts to create specialized databases quickly.
 The Office Themes feature, introduced in Office Access 2010, lets you consolidate and format multiple databases instantly.
 The legacy File menu of Office Access is replaced in Office Access 2010 by the Backstage view, which is part of the Microsoft Office Fluent interface and provides a common, extensible area for managing Access 2010 databases.
 The Office Access 2010 Expression Builder is enhanced with IntelliSense for streamlining the process of writing formulas and expressions.
 Access 2010's Macro Designer is also improved to simplify the addition of logic to an Access database.
 By installing a Web service definition file, you can connect to a Web service as an external data source.
 Access Services in SharePoint Server 2010 allows you to connect to and edit an Access 2010 database from a browser.